aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-watermarks/_index.md

 {{% /alert %}}

-**Artifact.Contents** – Gets a collection of artifact internal operators.
+- **Artifact.Contents**: Gets a collection of artifact internal operators.
 Its supported type is System.Collections.ICollection.
-**Artifact.Form** – Gets an artifact's XForm (if XForm is used).
+- **Artifact.Form**: Gets an artifact's XForm (if XForm is used).
 Watermarks, header, and footer artifacts contains XForm which shows all artifact contents.
-**Artifact.Image** – Gets an artifact's image (if an image is presents, else null).
+- **Artifact.Image**: Gets an artifact's image (if an image is presents, else null).
-**Artifact.Text** – Gets an artifact's text.
+- **Artifact.Text**: Gets an artifact's text.
-**Artifact.Rectangle** – Gets an position of an artifact on the page.
+- **Artifact.Rectangle**: Gets an position of an artifact on the page.
-**Artifact.Rotation** – Gets an artifact's rotation (in degrees, positive value indicates counter-clockwise rotation).
+- **Artifact.Rotation**: Gets an artifact's rotation (in degrees, positive value indicates counter-clockwise rotation).
-**Artifact.Opacity** – Gets an artifact's opacity.
+- **Artifact.Opacity**: Gets an artifact's opacity.
 Possible values are in the range 0…1, where 1 is completely opaque.

 ## Programming Samples: How To Add Watermark On PDF Files